 - Improvement in the supply chain to gain visibility and track assets and inventory faster.

 - New product and innovation development.

-Kelley: Absolutely!
 IoT is providing real-time insights to manufacturers.
-IoT has amazing capabilities to collect data from combined sources to make the big data usable.
-Thus, manufacturing business leaders are using data from hyper-connected networks to develop customized, meaningful products and services; factory workers are using continuous insights to predict and prevent machine failures and improve operational effectiveness; and customers are providing real-time usage data and experiential sentiment to inform how manufacturers innovate to support valuable experiences.
+IoT has amazing capabilities to collect data from combined sources to make big data usable.
+Thus, manufacturing business leaders are using data from hyper-connected networks to develop customized, meaningful products and services; factory workers are using continuous insights to predict and prevent machine failures and improve operational effectiveness, and customers are providing real-time usage data and experiential sentiment to inform how manufacturers innovate to support valuable experiences.

-Kelley: Empowering the manufacturing leaders’ hinges on supporting real-time insights, and one-way ERP enables this is – improved visibility to support proactive response across the business; the ability to make targeted improvements to business processes to save time, money, and resources; and new business insights to spot trends and opportunities to advance the business.
-There are a few essential ERP Software Advantages Every Manufacturer Must Know, besides; questions such as What are Modern Manufacturers Looking for in 2018? are in quintessential to ask.
+Empowering manufacturing leaders’ hinges on supporting real-time insights.
+ERP improves visibility to support a proactive response across the business; the ability to make targeted improvements to processes to save time, money, and resources; and new insights to spot trends and opportunities to advance a business.
+There are a few essential ERP software advantages every manufacturer must know, and questions such as What do modern manufacturers want for the future? are important to ask.

 Through a robust technology platform, preconfigured solutions, and longstanding experience as both a service provider and solution provider, OptiProERP is empowering businesses to capitalize on the unprecedented opportunities of the future.
-And if you are deciding on giving your manufacturing business the benefits of cloud ERP, get in touch with our executives and learn more on how OptiProERP serves best for your manufacturing business.
-OptiProERP’s approach is grounded on using your existing infrastructure: Choosing OptiProERP also means setting yourself up to tap a broader portfolio of solutions that deliver further advantages.
+If you are deciding on providing your manufacturing business the benefits of cloud ERP, get in touch with our executives and learn more about how OptiProERP can best serve your manufacturing business.
+OptiProERP’s approach is grounded on using your existing infrastructure.
+Choosing OptiProERP also means setting yourself up to tap a broader portfolio of solutions that deliver further advantages.